-Background: The first passive immunity strategy used to treat patients with active COVID-19 infections was convalescent plasma, initiated in February 2020 when no other treatment was available.
-By the summer of 2020, CP was being deployed at scale in the United States, with at least one half million patients treated.
-As the pandemic progressed in 2020, consistent with the well-established principles of antibody therapy, clinicians at the bedside used high titer CP early in the course of disease.
-An epidemiologic analysis correlating CP use and mortality suggests that CP saved as many as 100,000 lives in the USA.

-As the pandemic continued, information from an impressive array of randomized controlled trials, retrospective studies, case series, and case reports defined the parameters associated with effective use of CP.
-A holistic view of the entirety of the data indicates that if sufficient antibodies are administered early in the course of disease, disease progression can be limited, and a mortality benefit may be seen.
-The loss of efficacy of monoclonal antibodies against newer COVID variants also means that very high titer CP harvested from donors who are both recently infected and vaccinated is the only antibody therapy available that can evolve in real time with the virus.
+Background: In early 2020, CP was the first passive immunity strategy used to treat patients with active COVID-19 infections.
+It was deployed at scale in the United States.
+There is population-based data demonstrating that as the pandemic progressed in 2020, consistent with the well-established principles of antibody therapy, clinicians at the bedside used high titer CP early in the course of disease.
+An epidemiologic analysis of correlating CP use and mortality suggests that CP saved as many as 100,000 lives in the USA.
+As the pandemic continues information from an impressive array of randomized controlled trials, retrospective studies, case series, and case reports have accrued to define key parameters associated with effective use of CP.
+A holistic view of the entirety of the data indicates that if sufficient antibodies are administered early in the course of disease, disease progression can be limited, and a mortality benefit is seen.

-Outpatient Trials: Four major outpatient trials all show signals of efficacy for CP.
-The Libster Trial in the NEJM and the Hopkins Trial posted as a preprint both administered high titer plasma to patients very early after symptom onset and diagnosis and reduced hospital admissions and/or clinical progression by ~50%.
-The C3PO study was reported as negative but an inordinately large number of patients in the plasma treatment arm were admitted to hospital (a key outcome measure) on the same day they received plasma.
-When those patients are excluded, CP administration reduced admissions by ~35%.
-A report from Europe that combined two similar trials that were terminated early due to slowing enrollment as the first wave of the pandemic waned reported evidence that CP administered within five days of symptom onset reduced hospital admissions and death, even though that trial used plasma whose efficacy might have been impaired by procedures to sterilize the product.
+Outpatient Trials: There are four major outpatient trials showing signals of efficacy for CP.
+The Libster Trial in the NEJM and the Hopkins Trial also in the NEJM both administered high titer plasma to patients very early after symptom onset and diagnosis and reduced hospital admissions by ~50%.
+The C3PO study was reported as negative but an inordinately large number of patients in the plasma treatment arm were admitted on the index visit.
+When the data is analyzed excluding patients admitted on the index visit, CP administration reduces admissions by ~35%.
+A report from Europe that combined two similar trials that were terminated early due to slowing enrollment as the first wave of the pandemic waned, reported evidence that CP administered within five days of symptom onset reduced hospital admissions and death.
 Summary of Outpatient Trials: Two of four outpatient trials of CP clearly demonstrate efficacy.
-When design and analysis issues are considered, all four trials demonstrate some degree of efficacy.
-These data should also be viewed in the context of 1) the loss of efficacy of some monoclonal antibodies, and 2) observations indicating that plasma from individuals who have been infected and vaccinated or experienced breakthrough infections is likely effective against a wide array of variants.
+When design and analysis issues are considered four of four trials demonstrate efficacy.
+This data should also be viewed in the context of 1) the loss of efficacy of some monoclonal antibodies, and 2) observations indicating that plasma from individuals who have been infected and vaccinated or experienced breakthrough infections is likely effective against a wide array of variants.
 The Infectious Disease Society of America guidelines have recently been updated to support the outpatient use of CP in some circumstances.